-- 5.68 The nature of jobs, the way we work and the needs of different sectors that take up employment land are changing.
+- 5.67 The nature of jobs, the way we work and the needs of different sectors that take up employment land are changing.
 Employment studies undertaken in the East Midlands, Leicestershire and Harborough have all generally found that the structure of employment to 2026 will continue to shift from factories to offices.
-The Core Strategy aims to support this ongoing process whilst recognising; the Districts rural character, the needs of local business, the area's economic strengths, a desire to limit growth in out-commuting and the Districts interdependence with Leicester and Leicestershire. - 5.69 The scale of employment development outlined for Harborough caters for forecast and projected population and economic growth to 2026.
-The amount of new (previously un-developed) land proposed for employment development to 2026 is moderate.
-Drawing on national guidance, and detailed evidence of the Leicester and Leicestershire Employment Land Study, it is proposed that the bulk of employment activity will continue to take place in existing employment centres.
+The Core Strategy aims to support this ongoing process whilst recognising; the District's rural character, the needs of local business, the area's economic strengths, a desire to limit growth in out-commuting and the District's interdependence with Leicester and Leicestershire. - 5.68 The scale of employment development outlined for Harborough caters for forecast and projected population and economic growth to 2026.
+The amount of new land proposed for employment development to 2028 is likely to be moderate.
+Drawing on national guidance, and detailed evidence of the Leicester and Leicestershire HMA Employment Land Study, it is proposed that the bulk of employment activity will continue to take place in existing employment centres.
 Overall the focus is on reconciling demand and supply by reviewing and manipulating the use and distribution of employment land, whilst broadly retaining the existing levels of employment floorspace stock.
-The Council will deliver existing commitments, maximise the use of existing employment sites and premises, encourage the redevelopment and intensification of employment uses and where appropriate propose new land for employment development, to meet identified shortfalls.
+The Council will deliver existing commitments, maximise the use of existing employment sites and premises, encourage the redevelopment and intensification of employment uses on appropriate sites, and depending on particular circumstances propose new land for employment development, to meet identified shortfalls.

-Policy 7 - Enabling Economic and Business Development
+Policy CS7 - Enabling Employment and Business Development